-The cost for the new school is $19.3 million, and Jepson added that monies have been added for contingencies.
+The price tag for the new school is $19.3 million dollars.
+Jepson explains there have been monies set aside to account for unforeseen circumstances.

 Visit https://tidewaternews.com for more breaking news.